Coder-Krish/aspnetcore-webapp-template/README.md

    * [.NET 6 SDK](https://dotnet.microsoft.com/download)
    * [SQL Server](https://www.microsoft.com/en-us/sql-server/sql-server-downloads)
 2. Database Setup:
-   * After cloning the Repo go inside Database folder and execute the script, After that update the connection string in appsettings.json with your database details.
+   * Update the connection string in appsettings.json with your database details.
 3. Running the Application:
    * Clone or download this repository.
    * Navigate to the project folder in your terminal and run `dotnet restore` to restore the required dependencies.
+   * Open Package Manager Console and Select Infrastructure as a Default Project (DbContext resides inside Infrastructure) and do migrations using below mentioned commands.
+       ```
+       add-migration initial
+       update-database
+       ```
    * Start the application by running `dotnet run`.
-   * To Login as admin there is an admin user created already that has username `admin` and password `pass123`.
-You can use this credential to login.
 4. API Documentation:
    * Access the API documentation using Swagger UI at `https://localhost:7050/swagger/index.html`.
     ![swagger](swagger-screen.png)